Using the token designer

 To rename the token for all users, change the text under Default; otherwise, click Add localized caption.

-For a localized caption, enter the language code in the Culture field, and fill in the Caption field.
+For a localized caption, enter the IETF language tag in the Culture field, and fill in the Caption field.

 5. See also